futoin/specs/draft/ftn8_security_concept.md

 Each user has a unique local ID and global ID.

 Local ID is arbitrary and assigned by AuthService.
+Base64-coded UUID without padding is suggested.

 Global ID based on local ID and scope name of home AuthService.
-Typically, email address is the global identifier.
+Typically, email address is the global identifier for users and fully qualified domain name is the global identifier for services.

 ## 2.6.
 Foreign users